-Pose Position and orientation User accessibility need User need related to features or attributes that are necessary for a system to be accessible.
-Note 1: User accessibility needs vary over time and across contexts of use.
-Impairments Problems in body function or structure related to a significant deviation or loss.
-Note 1: Impairments can be temporary or permanent; progressive, regressive or static; intermittent or continuous.
-Universal design Design of products, environments, programs and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
+Pose Position and orientation User accessibility User need related to features or attributes that are necessary for a need system to be accessible. of use Impairments Problems in body function or structure related to a significant deviation or loss.
+Note 1: Impairments can be temperary or permanent; progressive regressive or static: intermittent or continuous.
+Universal Design of products, environments, programs and services to be design usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 Note 1: Universal design shall not exclude assistive devices for particular groups or persons with disabilities where this is needed.
-Note 2: Terms such as universal design, accessible design, design for all, barrier-free design, inclusive design and transgenerational design are often used interchangeably with the same meaning.
+Note 2: Terms such as universal design, accessible design, design for dii, bamer-free design, inclusive design and fransgenerational design are often used interchangeably with the same meaning Accessible Design focused on diverse users to maximize the number of design potential users who can readily use a system in diverse contexts.
+Note 1: This gim can be achieved by (1) designing systems that are readily usable by most users without any modification, (2) making systems adaptable to different users (by providing adaptable user interfaces) and (3) having standardized interfaces to be compatible with assistive products and assistive technology.
+Note 2: Terms such as universal desian, accessible desian, desian for all, barrier-free design, inclusive design and transgenerational design are often used interchangeably with the same meaning.